valtterivalo/intellea/docs/design_document.md

 ---

 ### **4. Core Features**
 - **Dynamic 3D Knowledge Graph:** The primary interaction mode.
-Instead of static outputs, the AI generates an initial 3D graph (nodes and links) representing core concepts.
+Instead of static outputs, the AI generates an initial 3D graph (nodes and links) representing core concepts **structured around a central root node derived from the initial prompt**.
 Users click nodes to trigger further LLM calls that dynamically expand the graph with related sub-concepts, allowing for user-driven exploration.
 This serves as the **visual semantic map** of the topic.
 Rendered via `react-force-graph-3d`.
 - **Unified Multi-Facet Response:** The AI still provides complementary components alongside the graph (explanation, Knowledge Cards, quiz) for a richer context, derived from the initial prompt.
 - **Interactive Knowledge Cards:** Detailed cards corresponding to each node in the graph.
 They contain concise explanations, definitions, and potentially relationships to other concepts.
 These serve as the **primary source for deeper learning** about individual concepts within the map.
-Includes a button to **focus the 3D graph** on the corresponding node.
+Includes a button to **focus the 3D graph** on the corresponding node **and its immediate neighbors (path focusing)**, visually emphasizing related concepts while dimming others.
 - **Lightweight Quizzing:** Interactive MCQ for concept checks based on the explored topic.
-- **Contextual Memory:** Key ideas, terms, and the *state of the explored graph* persist across sessions (Future MVP feature).
+- **Contextual Memory:** Key ideas, terms, and the *state of the explored graph* persist across sessions (**Implemented via Supabase backend**).
+Session titles are **automatically generated** based on the root node label.
 - **Non-linear Exploration:** The dynamic graph inherently facilitates non-linear navigation driven by user curiosity.

 ---